-Business Continuity Yes No Don't Know Has the idea of Business Continuity Management (BCM) been agreed at Governor/Management level?
+Business Continuity Yes / List No Don't Know Has the idea of Business Continuity Management (BCM) been agreed at owner/partner/board level?
 Do you have a Business Continuity Plan (BCP)?
 If yes, is the plan documented clearly and easily accessible?
 Have you exercised your plan within the last 12 months?
 Is there a policy for how and when to activate the plan?
 Do you regularly review and update the plan?
 Are staff trained in activating and operating the plan?
-Is there someone in your organisation who will have responsibility for looking after Business Continuity?
+Who in your organisation will have responsibility for looking after Business Continuity?
 Have you made a list of key contact telephone numbers?
 Have you prepared an emergency pack?